-I refer to East Lake as our most consistent fishing lake.
+I refer to East Lake as Central Oregon’s most consistent fishing lake.
 So much so, I spend the majority of my guide days and many of my days off fishing here.
 Between Callibaetis and Chironomids you have 2 huge food sources, but you can also rely on good damsel hatches.

 East Lake is home to the Blackwater strain of Rainbow Trout from British Columbia, Brown Trout and Kokanee.
 The state recommends not eating many of the fish from East Lake because of a high, naturally occurring Mercury in the lake (East and Paulina Lakes are part of a volcanic crater that is still active).